About Benjy Schirm, J.D.

 There can be many risks and drawbacks involved

 Most private citizens like to think they’d do the right thing in the face of danger.
 As children, many dream of being superheroes, solving crimes and keeping the world safe from evil forces.
 And as adults, some join neighborhood watches and other civic organizations.
 But what happens if you see a crime being committed in Ohio?
 Can you stop it?
-Citizen's Arrest Law The law in says that, when a felony has been committed, or there are reasonable grounds or probable cause to believe a felony has …
+Citizen's Arrest Law The law states that, when a felony has been committed or there are reasonable grounds or probable cause to believe a felony has …

 How Do Mistrials Work?